-.1 The minimum short-circuit rating for branch circuit panelboards shall be as specified herein or as indicated on the drawings.
-Panelboards shall be fully rated.

-- .2 Bolt-on type, heavy-duty, quick-make, quick-break, single- and multi-pole circuit breakers of the types specified herein, shall be provided for each circuit with toggle handles that indicate when unit has tripped. - .3 Circuit breakers shall be thermal-magnetic type with common type handle for all multiple pole circuit breakers.
+- .1 The minimum short-circuit rating for branch circuit panelboards shall be as specified herein or as indicated on the drawings.
+Panelboards shall be fully rated. - .2 Bolt-on type, heavy-duty, quick-make, quick-break, single- and multi-pole circuit breakers of the types specified herein, shall be provided for each circuit with toggle handles that indicate when unit has tripped. - .3 Circuit breakers shall be thermal-magnetic type with common type handle for all multiple pole circuit breakers.
 Circuit breakers shall be minimum 100-ampere frame and through 100-ampere trip sizes shall take up the same pole spacing.
-Circuit breakers shall be CSA listed as type SWD for lighting circuits. - .1 Circuit breaker handle locks shall be provided for all circuits that supply exit signs, emergency lights, and fire alarm panels. - .4 Circuit breakers shall have a minimum interrupting rating of 10,000 amperes symmetrical at 120/208 volts, and 14,000 amperes symmetrical at 600 volts, unless otherwise noted on the drawings.
+Circuit breakers shall be CSA listed as type SWD for lighting circuits. - .1 Circuit breaker handle locks shall be provided for all circuits that supply exit signs, emergency lights, energy management, and control system (EMCS) panels and fire alarm panels.

+.4 Circuit breakers shall have a minimum interrupting rating of 10,000 amperes symmetrical at 240 volts, and 50,000 amperes symmetrical at 600 volts, unless otherwise noted on the drawings.